 Religious discrimination involves treating an applicant or employee unfavorably because of his or her religious beliefs.
 The law protects not only people who belong to traditional, organized religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also others who have sincerely held religious, ethical or moral beliefs.
-Religious discrimination can also involve treating someone differently because that person is married to (or associated with) an individual of a particular religion or because of his or her connection with a religious organization or group.
 The law forbids religious discrimination, harassment and wrongful termination of a person because of his or her religion.

 Winning a religious discrimination case is not easy.
 You need the help of an experienced Pennsylvania civil rights attorney.
 If you believe you have been discriminated against on the basis of your religion, contact a religious discrimination lawyer to discuss your case.
 At the Lassen Law Firm, we have successfully handled many religious discrimination cases.
 Our experienced and dedicated Philadelphia religion discrimination attorneys work hard to get the highest financial compensations to victims of religious discrimination.

-The Lassen Law Firm only deducts a 29% contingency fee, not the standard 45% like other firms.
+The Lassen Law Firm only deducts alow 29% contingency fee, not the standard 40-45% like other firms.
 We serve ALL of Pennsylvania.
 We can sign you up over the phone and start working on your case today.

 Authored by: Christian Lassen